 The Sonar wins this round easily.

 One of the biggest disappointments from the Freediver was the brand’s claim of being ‘an independent American watch brand‘ and then receiving watch ship straight from a facility in China.
 I’m not against Chinese made watches or Chinese components, but I don’t like incorrect or misleading marketing.
 I’m all for brand transparency.
 I understand that brands often try to ‘hide‘ the fact that their components are made in Asia in fear of losing business.
 But I think the majority of us watch enthusiasts are open minded, and we understand that to bring costs down, overseas manufacturing is the only option.
 That said, we must understand the opposite as well – if we want watch manufacturing, or even Assembly & QC to take place in the United States, this will result in higher overall prices.

 So if you start to tally things up – By choosing the Sonar ($695) over the Freediver ($400), you’re sacrificing surface hardened steel and a very good bracelet but what that additional $300 gets you is is:

 - 100m more water resistance

 - an exponentially better dial

 In the case of the Collins Sonar and Nodus Retrospect II, you’re also getting a watch that is assembled and QC’d in the United States (if that makes a difference to you).

 Should you buy the Collins Sonar?
 That depends on how important the above mentioned points are to you.
 The $700 price range is a difficult one to be in, given the influx of sub-$500 divers.
-I heard that Collins offered a 30% discount during Memorial Day, and at that price, this watch is an easy choice over the competition.
+I heard that Collins offered a 20% discount on this watch during Memorial Day, and at that price, this watch is an easy choice over the competition.
 At $700, some of your other options are – NTH Watches, Baltic Aquascaphe, Certina DS PH200, Helson Sharkmaster, Yema Navygraf, etc.